ichxschatten/QVM/README.md

 # QVM (Q Virtual Machine) - Simple Assembler and Virtual Machine

-This project is a simple assembler and virtual machine written in Go.
+This project is a simple assembler and virtual machine written.
 It reads an assembly-like program from a text file, assembles it into machine code, and executes it in a virtual machine.

 ---